ryan-hill/course-in-a-box/modules/rasters/_posts/2001-01-01-intro-raster-data-r.md

 ---

-Rasters are the second fundamental GIS data type and one that works very will in R. the prefered method far and away is to use the `raster` package by Robert J. Hijmans.
+Rasters are the other fundamental GIS data type and one that works very will in R. the prefered method far and away is to use the `raster` package by Robert J. Hijmans.
 The `raster` package has made working with raster data (as well as vector spatial data for some things) much easier and more efficient.
 The `raster` package allows you to:
 - read and write almost any commonly used raster data format using `rgdal`
 - create rasters, do typical raster processing operations such as resampling, projecting, filtering, raster math, etc.
 - work with files on disk that are too big to read into memory in R